wang9hu/cheatsheets-and-misc/myJavascriptNote.md

      - `e.preventDefault()`: if the event does not get explicitly handled, its default action should not be taken as it normally would be
      - `e.stopPropagation()`: prevents further propagation of the current event in the capturing and bubbling phases (to parent or other element)
        <br>
-   - `options`: An object that specifies characteristics about the event listener `{...}`
+   - `options`: _optional_ An object that specifies characteristics about the event listener `{...}`

-     - `capture` (bool): If `true`, the event listeners are executed in the opposite order, starting at the root element and propagating down the DOM tree to the target element, before finally reaching the end of the propagation phase.
+     - `capture` (bool): _optional_ If `true`, the event listeners are executed in the opposite order, starting at the root element and propagating down the DOM tree to the target element, before finally reaching the end of the propagation phase.
 Default `false`
      - `once` (bool): If `true`, the `listener` would be automatically removed when invoked.
 Default `false`
      - `passive` (bool): If `true`, `listener` will never call `preventDefault()`.
 Default `false`
-     - `signal`: The listener will be removed when the given `AbortSignal` object's `abort()` method is called (Same as `removeEventListener(type, listerner[, options/useCapture])`).
+     - `signal`: The listener will be removed when the given `AbortSignal` object's `abort()` method is called (Same as `removeEventListener(type, listerner, options/useCapture?)`).
 If not specified, no `AbortSignal` is associated with the listener.

        ```
        const controller = new AbortController();